BlueBlazin/giron-rs/README.md

 The giron rust crate is a library for parsing ECMAScript.

-## giron-cli

-A command line tool for parsing ECMAScript.

 ## giron-wasm

 An WebAssembly based package for parsing ECMAScript on the client side.